awsdocs/aws-sdk-for-javascript-v3/doc_source/the-response-object.md

 The response object contains the data, as properties, returned by the service request\.

-In the previous example, the `DescribeTableCommand` command returned the number of items in the table in the `ItemCount` property of the response\.
+In the previous example, the `ListTablesCommand` command returned the table names in the `TableNames` property of the response\.

 ## Accessing Error Information<a name="response-error-property"></a>